BAILA OF THE ACARAJÉ

-Or simply "Baianas" is the name for women who produce and sell acarajé and other delicacies of our cuisine.
-The acarajé is a cookie Afro-Brazilian cuisine, made from cowpea mass and ground dried shrimp, fried in oil-for-palm; accompanies pepper, dried shrimp, vatapd and pigweed.
+Or simply Bahia is what the women who produce and sell acarajé and other delicacies of our cuisine are called.
+The acarajé is a cookie of the Afro-Brazilian cuisine, made of grilled bean paste and ground dry shrimp, fried in palm oil; accompanies pepper, dry shrimp, vatapá and caruru.

-It is an Afro-Brazilian religion, which is based on the cult of the Orishas (gods of Candomblé).
-Religion is grounded in the elements of nature.
-To the drums, the faithful dance and sing, until the spirits manifest and incorporate the people started.
+It is an Afro-Brazilian religion, which is based on the worship of the Orixás (the gods of Candomblé).
+Religion is based on the elements of nature.
+To the sound of the drums, the faithful dance and sing, until the spirits manifest and incorporate in the initiated people.